GoogleCloudPlatform/continuous-deployment-on-kubernetes/README.md

   ![](docs/img/console.png)

 1. Track the output for a few minutes and watch for the `kubectl --namespace=production apply...` to begin.
-When it starts, open the terminal that's polling staging's `/version` URL and observe it start to change in some of the requests:
+When it starts, open the terminal that's polling canary's `/version` URL and observe it start to change in some of the requests:

    ```
   1.0.0